Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Medical Research Future Fund (MRFF) Indigenous Health Research grant ($982,000)

-Griffith University and the Institute for Urban Indigenous Health (IUIH)
+Griffith University, the Institute for Urban Indigenous Health (IUIH) and Aboriginal and Torres Strait Islander Community Health Service (ATSICHS)

 Our Research: A First Nations-led, Health Justice Partnership pilot program embedded in the